muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 1064
 * Position check of the agent removed.
 * In theory the agent should not be able to leave the training area.
+* Terminated.

+## 1065
+* Collision problems.
+The agent clips through contact points of the walls.
+* Still part of overfit test.